 If your German Shepherd is older, you’ll have to make this process much slower.
 The following can serve as a guide:

 You must be prepared for your GSD to bark endlessly.
 He might even try to tug you as he leaps forward.
-You have to make sure he is in a suitable harness where firmly holding the leash won’t choke the dog.
+You must ensure he is in a suitable harness where firmly holding the leash won’t choke the dog.

 Please don’t take a harness as a license to yank the leash, as you can still hurt him and further aggravate him.
 Finally, make sure to keep your composure and not be upset when he starts being aggressive.